ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 ## Alternative Formats

-This format is only a exemplary way to represent preferences.
+This format is only an exemplary way to represent preferences.
 The model described in {{model}}, can be used without this serialization.